cakeee/sativaUnderstrap/plugins/wp-optimize/readme.txt

 == Changelog ==

+= 2.2.10 - 11/Jan/2019 =

+* FEATURE: Added the ability to download unused images list (Premium version) as a CSV file
+* FIX: Load scripts and styles only on WP-Optimize pages
+* FIX: Fix a possible fatal error due to missing get_plugins() function
+* TWEAK: Remember selected optimizations on Database page
+* TWEAK: Prevent PHP notices when saving settings or optimizing in some circumstances

 = 2.2.9 - 03/Jan/2019 =

 * FIX: Change a newly-introduced fragment that was not compatible with PHP 5.2